bank-vaults/bank-vaults/README.md

 ## Helm Charts

-We have some fully fledged, production ready Helm charts for deploying [Vault](https://github.com/banzaicloud/banzai-charts/tree/master/vault) using `bank-vaults` and the [Vault Operator](https://github.com/banzaicloud/banzai-charts/tree/master/vault-operator).
+We have some fully fledged, production ready Helm charts for deploying [Vault](https://github.com/banzaicloud/banzai-charts/tree/master/vault) using `bank-vaults` and the [Vault Operator](https://github.com/banzaicloud/banzai-charts/tree/master/vault-operator) and also the [Vault Secrets Webhook](https://github.com/banzaicloud/banzai-charts/tree/master/vault-secrets-webhook).
 With the help of this chart you can run a HA Vault instance with automatic initialization, unsealing and external configuration which used to be a tedious manual operation.
-This chart can be used easily for development purposes as well.
+Also secrets from Vault can be injected into your Pods directly as environment variables (without using Kubernetes Secrets).
+These charts can be used easily for development purposes as well.

 ## Operator